surma/surma.dev/content/things/actormodel.md

 ### Example 1

 I want to do some _incredibly_ expensive mathematical operations like adding and multiplying the numbers 4 and 9.
-These operations, as we all know, are so expensive that it’s sensible te move them into their own actor to potentially run in a different thread.
+These operations, as we all know, are so expensive that it’s sensible to move them into their own actor to potentially run in a different thread.
 In the Erlang world, my main program could look like this:

 ```erlang
 main() ->